I’m Dawn Robinson-Walsh. Welcome to my website.

 A lover of research, I write non-fiction.
 My reading and film preferences are social realism, which gels with my interest in history, sociology and psychology.

 People tell me non-fiction is easier than writing fiction.
-I tell them to check out the research which are a prerequisite in writing non-fiction, and then tell me how easy it is!
+I tell them to check out the extensive research which is a prerequisite in writing non-fiction, and then tell me how easy it is!

 Variety in writing, truth and authenticity are imperative whatever we write, and we can all try our best to achieve that.